canonical/ubuntu-cloud-docs/public-images/public-images-how-to/run-an-ova-using-virtualbox.rst

 Run an OVA using VirtualBox
 ===========================

-An :ref:`ova` is a single file package that allows for easy distribution and setup of virtual machines (VMs). `VirtualBox <https://www.virtualbox.org/>`__ is an open source virtualisation platform that allows you to use OVA files to create and manage VMs.
+An :ref:`ova-ref` is a single file package that allows for easy distribution and setup of virtual machines (VMs). `VirtualBox <https://www.virtualbox.org/>`__ is an open source virtualisation platform that allows you to use OVA files to create and manage VMs.
 This guide will cover how to acquire an OVA file,